 Ghost shrimp are omnivorous scavengers, meaning they eat a wide range of food, including plant matter, detritus, and small aquatic animals.
 Algae, being a type of plant matter, naturally falls into their diet.
 However, their consumption of algae is not a primary dietary focus, but rather a byproduct of their scavenging behavior.

-In their quest for food, ghost shrimp will often scrape off and consume algae that theyOpens in a new tab. come across on the surfaces of the tank, including the substrate, decorations, and even the tank walls.
+In their quest for food, ghost shrimp will often scrape off and consume algae that they come across on the surfaces of the tank, including the substrate, decorations, and even the tank walls.
 They use their small, claw-like appendages to scrape off the algae and bring it to their mouths.
 This incidental consumption of algae can contribute to algae control in the tank, but it’s not their main food source.

 Ghost shrimp are more likely to consume algae when other food sources are scarce.
 If there’s plenty of detritus or other food available, they will often prefer that over algae.
 However, in the absence of other food, they can and will turn to algae for sustenance.